-Major releases are planned to be actively maintained for at least 8 months after their release.
+Major releases are planned to be actively maintained for 12 months after their initial release.
 For long term support options check out the Nextcloud Subscription offered by Nextcloud GmbH.

 3.2 Maintenance releases

 Maintenance releases are scheduled in a 4 week cycle with one week before the release date having the freeze and RC 1.